Advisicon/advisicon-web/README.md

   This is the name of the employee the page is for.
 - **layout** should be left alone.
 This is the layout file that will determine how all the stuff on this page is used.

+The line on the bottom marks the end of the YAML section.
+Hooray!